yorqat/madokashakalaka-kb/README.md

 ## Workflow

-Everytime you update [defaultHands](/widget-src/code.tsx#L138), Make sure to right click and reset state on the widget
+Everytime you update [`defaultHands`](/widget-src/code.tsx#L138), Make sure to right click and reset state on the widget to reflect your changes

 ## Export

-Pages are in A4 dimensions, suitable for print.
-To export to PDF, CTRL + click a page to select.
-Scroll down right side panel and hit export to PDF
+Pages are in A4 dimensions, suitable for print so to export to PDF:

+1. CTRL + click a page to select
+2. Scroll down right side panel
+3. Hit export to PDF